Maverick347/Maverick347/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student
+- 🎓 a undergrad here
-- 🌱 I’m currently exploring programming
+- 🔭 Currently delving into the magnificiant world of technology
-- 📫 Contact : duttamrinal786@gmail.com
+- 😊 Thanks for stopping by my peofile
-- 👾 Hopefully I can update this soon
+- 🫡 Hopefully I pass by your repo one day